Special Nuclear Material Licensee Toolkit

-NRC's regional offices (Region I - Northeast, Region II - Southeast, Region III - Midwest, and Region IV - West/Southwest) conduct typically unannounced, periodic inspection of licensed activities using guidance from Inspection Manual, Chapter 2800.
+NRC's regional offices (Region I - East, Region III - Midwest, and Region IV - West/Southwest) conduct typically unannounced, periodic inspection of licensed activities using guidance from Inspection Manual, Chapter 2800.
 The frequency of inspection is based on the hazard of materials used.

 Program Codes Used in Special Nuclear Material Licensing and Inspection Programs

 |License Type||Program Code|

 |SNM Plutonium – Unsealed Less Than a Critical Mass||22110|

 |SNM U-235 and/or U-233 Unsealed Less Than a Critical Mass||22111|

 |SNM Plutonium – Sealed Neutron Sources Less Than 200 Grams||22120|